Gotta love these bumper stickers on a local golf cart. Adore both places!

 Everything on Cuttyhunk is accessible by foot, dinghy or bicycle.
 There are few cars, and lots of golf carts, driven by the 30 year round residents.
 You have beautiful views of Martha’s Vineyard, and some of the other Elizabeth Islands, but don’t plan on provisioning in Cuttyhunk.
 You will, however, eat quite well!

 While there are few places to dine out, but your options are pretty amazing!
-The small wharf includes a small shack that opens mid-afternoon to take orders for lobster dinners.
+The small wharf includes several little food shacks, one that opens mid-afternoon to take orders for lobster dinners.
 You come pick it up at a specified time, and take it back to the boat, or eat at one of the picnic tables on the dock, with a gorgeous sunset view.
 Hmmm….not that the view from the boat is bad, but the dock view was pretty awesome, and it was a shorter walk after picking up our order, plus we got the sunset straight on!
 The lobster dinner was delicious, and reasonable: $35.00 each.

 Rob was really happy that there was an ice cream shack next door to the lobster shack.
 How convenient!
 While their flavor selection is limited, it’s good ice cream and the portions are very generous, served by the friendly staff!